 The TRP makes the best use of our limited resources to adapt Muni service to minimize risk to our employees and the public, meet changing health guidance and trip needs and support a strong economic recovery.

-Since April 8, Muni has been operating a COVID-19 Core Service Plan to respond to staffing availability related to the pandemic and adhere to public health orders, including for cleaning and physical distancing.
-The Core Service Plan keeps 90 percent of San Franciscans within one mile of a transit stop and supports essential trips that cannot be made any other way.
-Like many other cities, our current ridership during the COVID-19 emergency is more likely to be Black, Indigenous, people of color, individuals of lower income and those without housing.
+Since April 8, 2020 Muni has been operating a COVID-19 Core Service Plan to respond to public health orders, including for cleaning and physical distancing, and a severe drop in overall ridership.
+The Core Service Plan keeps 90 percent of San Franciscans within one mile of a transit stop.

-As staff availability has improved, we have added back some modified routes to increase connections to essential services and put more frequent service and larger buses on routes with crowding to provide more space onboard to physically distance from others, thereby minimizing risks to customers and operators.
+In the past year, SFMTA has added back modified routes to increase citywide connections and put more frequent service and larger buses on routes with crowding to provide more space onboard to physically distance from others, thereby minimizing risks to customers and operators.

 Physical distancing means that Muni buses can only carry one-third of our usual passenger load from pre-COVID-19 levels.
 This means that it now takes about 3 buses to move the same number of people as one bus did back in January.
 100% compliance with face coverings would enable greater Muni service and reduce the risk of transmission.